alesya-h/linux_detect_tablet_mode/README.md

 6. Restart your desktop session and enjoy

 ## Configuration

+`input_device` is a path to the device that provides the tablet mode switch.
+To find it you may run `stdbuf -oL libinput debug-events|grep switch` and notice something like `event4` in the leftmost column.
+That would correspond to /dev/input/event4.
+Device numbers may be unstable across reboots, so you may consider doing `ls -lh /dev/input/by-path` and finding a symlink to that device.
+For X1 Yoga Gen2 it's `/dev/input/by-path/platform-thinkpad_acpi-event`.

 `modes.laptop`, `modes.tablet` - this contain commands that will be executed when mode changes.
 Most likely this will contain `xinput enable` and `xinput disable` commands to enable/disable